-I’ve already started my financial education by consuming various advice from well known financially successful people (I will share details of what I’m reading and who I’m following in future posts) and throughout the next few years I’m going to carry on consuming and learning as much as I can.
+I started my financial education by consuming various advice from well known books, financially successful people, taking some courses, and finally applying just good old-fashioned logic.
 I’m starting to understand that if I want to be financially free I need to start putting money to work FOR ME rather than against me.
 However for now the main focus is paying down debt and putting money to work for me through investing.

 Over time though, my goal is to turn PFF in to a full-blown personal finance resource.
 I’d love for this site to be the main go-to resource for people who are on the same journey as me.